 To have just one more chance

-She sings her newly written poem in her head, humming a soft melody.
-Maybe I should play the guitar again…
+She sings her newly written poem in her head, humming a soft melody in E minor.
+Maybe I should take up playing the guitar again…

 She bites her pen, frowning slightly.
 She’s been writing since they returned from the beach, but the oppressive humidity makes her restless.
 She puts away her writing gear and stretches, pushing the window open wide.

 *Christina Aguilera – Hurt

 Through the high-pitched buzz of the cicadas, she can hear Granny and Missy talking with low voices on the porch downstairs.